 As a teenager, I experienced acupuncture and herbal medicine for the first time.
 Dr. Kawalski, a seven-foot-tall Slavic OMD, helped my allergies, asthma, eating disorder, and severe depression more than anything ever had, so I began to consider East Asian medicine as a career path.
 I always pestered the local acupuncturists with questions.
 They told me to go to acupuncture school.
 I declined after they told me it would take three years.
 Eventually, it took me six.

 After graduating from the University of North Florida with an English degree, I left Florida in 2004 to attend the Indigenous Mind Master’s Program at Naropa University in Oakland, California.
-I began to study with elders while exploring my own ancestral traditions.
+I began to study with elders while exploring my own ancestral traditions (and I learned a lot about ceremony the hard way).
 My teachers—storytellers and medicine people from all over the globe—showed me that everything is natural, and nothing is supernatural.
-Continuity with my native lands and traditions helped me develop a sense of belonging, which I learned I could carry with me.
+Continuity with my native lands and traditions helped me develop a sense of belonging, which I learned to carry with me.

 My journeys to Ireland changed my life by showing me the deep, awakened comfort of a cultural homeland.
 The enchanting power of the megalithic monuments inspired the logo for Ancestral Acupuncture.
 I have dreamed of indigenous Gaels blessing recumbent co-conspirators with holy water on the branches of mistletoe in the mounds.
-I marvel at how my Nuragic ancestors mastered the interplay between land and sky, archived in sophisticated stone structures.
-These portals' precise embodiment of natural cycles motivated me to pursue the similar, unbroken traditions of fengshui and Chinese calendar science.
+I marvel at my Nuragic ancestors’ mastery of the interplay between land and sky, archived in sophisticated stone structures.
+These portals' precise embodiment of natural cycles motivated me to pursue the similar, unbroken traditions of Chinese calendar science and geomancy.